vsrinivas/fuchsia/zircon/system/core/bootsvc/TESTING.md

 2) Boot the bootsvc-integration-tests zbi.
 For example:

 ```
-$ fx run -z out/default.zircon/bootsvc-integration-tests-x64.zbi -k
+$ fx qemu -z out/default.zircon/bootsvc-integration-tests-x64.zbi -k
 ```

 Note that '-k' (to enable KVM on QEMU) can only be used if the ZBI's architecture matches your host architecture.

 3) All tests should pass and QEMU should exit.
-You'll need to verify that the tests passed by reading the terminal output from `fx run`.
+You'll need to verify that the tests passed by reading the terminal output from `fx qemu`.